mahmoudparsian/big-data-mapreduce-course/slides/glossary/glossary_of_big_data_and_mapreduce.md

 behaviors and events."

+## Data Analytics
+Data analytics helps individuals and organizations make sense of data.
+Data analysts typically analyze raw data for insights and trends.

+Data analytics converts raw data into actionable insights.
+It includes a range of tools, technologies, and processes used to find trends and solve problems by using data.
+Data analytics can shape business processes, improve decision making, and foster business growth.

+Data Analytics is the process of examining large data sets to uncover hidden patterns, unknown correlations, trends, customer preferences and other useful business insights.
+The end result might be a report, an indication of status or an action taken automatically based on the information received.
+Businesses typically use the following types of analytics:

+* **Behavioral Analytics:** Using data about people’s behavior to understand intent and predict future actions.

+* **Descriptive Analytics:** Condensing big numbers into smaller pieces of information.
+This is similar to summarizing the data story.
+Rather than listing every single number and detail, there is a general thrust and narrative.

+* **Diagnostic Analytics**: Reviewing past performance to determine what happened and why.
+Businesses use this type of analytics to complete root cause analysis.

+* **Predictive Analytics:** Using statistical functions on one or more data sets to predict trends or future events.
+In big data predictive analytics, data scientists may use advanced techniques like data mining, machine learning and advanced statistical processes to study recent and historical data to make predictions about the future.
+It can be used to forecast weather, predict what people are likely to buy, visit, do or how they may behave in the near future.

+* **Prescriptive Analytics:** Prescriptive analytics builds on predictive analytics by including actions and make data-driven decisions by looking at the impacts of various actions.

 ## Data Lake
 A data lake is a centralized repository that allows you to store all your structured and unstructured